nickjf/ANSURR/README.md

 1. You are asked whether you want to install ANSURR for all users:<br><br> `would you like to install ANSURR for all users? [recommended - requires root privileges] (y/n) `<br><br>
 Answering yes is recommended because then all users on the machine will be able to run ANSURR (obvious), but also you will be able to run ANSURR anywhere by simply typing `ansurr`, without having to place it in your `$PATH`, ammending your `$PATH` or copying the program into the directory you want to run it each time.
-In order to do this you need root/superuser privileges and so you will likely need to provide your user password for authentication.
+In order to do this you need root/superuser privileges and so you will likely need to provide your password.

 2. The program will check your default version of python and ask if you want ANSURR to use that one:<br><br>
 `default version of python on this machine is: python x.x`<br>